 Best... bottle design

-A gin that looks as great as it tastes – the aqua blue of the Silent Pool bottle is mesmerising to look at.
+A gin that looks as great as it tastes – the aqua blue of the Silent Pool bottle is mesmerising.
 A delicious mix of chamomile, lavender and honey flavours, it's made on the Albury Estate in the Surrey Hills so it's a real product of its location.
-Popping a bottle of this under someone's Christmas tree will definitely earn you brownie points this year.
+Wrapping up a bottle of this will definitely earn you brownie points.

 Best... flavoured gin